BrayanMQ/streaky-app/README.md

    - Enable Google OAuth (requires OAuth credentials)

 3. **Set up the database**
-   - Go to SQL Editor
+   - Apply migrations using: `npx supabase db push`
-   - Run the schema from `docs/database-schema.sql`
+   - Or manually run the schema from `docs/database-schema.sql` in SQL Editor
    - Verify RLS policies are enabled

 4. **Get your credentials**